theodorosploumis/drupal-best-practices/README.md

 - Use the official [drupal/recommended-project](https://github.com/drupal/recommended-project) for Drupal initial build except if the hosting provider proposes a different method (eg a ready to use composer.json file).
 - Use only 1 custom `settings.php` that includes environment specific additional settings files.
 Track the settings.php file on git but not the additional settings files.
 - Try to keep important Drupal settings on the settings.php additional files (eg enabled development modules, caching options, php ini settings etc) and not on the database.
+- Never add critical credentials, passwords etc from setttings.php files or inside config yml files that are truck by the vcs!
+Prefer using `.env` files for such settings.
 - Settings.php and additional files should work on a CI system and they should be "platform agnostic".
 - Use composer for dependencies and track only composer.json and composer.lock files on git.
 - Try to not track composer downloaded files on git (eg module/contrib, themes/contrib, core, vendor folders etc).
 Track them only if you have no options to run `composer install` on the online servers.